Jocelyn Blanchard

 Jocelyn Blanchard (born 28 May 1972) is a French former professional footballer who played as a midfielder.

 Career

 Blanchard was born in Béthune, Pas-de-Calais.

-While at Metz he played in the final as they won the 1995–96 Coupe de la Ligue.
+He started out at Dunkerque in 1992 before joining Metz in 1995.
+While at Metz he played in the final as they won the 1995–96 Coupe de la Ligue in his first season with the club.

+He joined Italian club Juventus in 1998, where he fell out of form and struggled to obtain playing time, collecting only 12 Serie A appearances and 21 across all competitions (six in the Coppa Italia and three in the Champions League) failing to score a goal.
+He moved back to France in the summer of 1999, joining Lens.

 On 5 June 2009, Austria Kärnten signed Blanchard from Austria Wien until June 2010.
 He was released by Austria Kärnten after the club went into liquidation in 2010.

 Style of play

-Blanchard was an accurate passer of the ball and possessed excellent technique.
+Blanchard was capable of playing in any midfield role due to his ability to contribute both in attack and defence.
+He primarily played as a defensive midfielder, and his playing style likened to that of compatriot Didier Deschamps earlier in his career.
+He was an accurate passer of the ball and possessed good technique.
 He earned a reputation as a key player for his teams, and his main attributes were his tough tackling and stamina.